Sweet Potato Shepherd’s Pie

 Recipe adapted from the Diabetes.Org Site

-You may also like our 30 Minute Shepherd’s Pie Recipe
+You may also like our How to Make Shepherd’s Pie in 30 Minutes Recipe

 Another fun idea when serving Sweet Potato Shepherd’s Pie is to create mini versions in oven safe crocks.
 The crocks shown in these pictures are from HomeGoods.
 Everyone always loves having their own crock at dinner time.
 It takes a little longer to prepare because you have to layer the Shepherd’s Pie in each crock but sometimes as a treat (and when I have extra time), I pull out the crocks!
 Here are a couple more of my favorite crocks in blue and petite stoneware in red (links are affiliates).
 Be sure to check out our food page for other family favorite recipes.